vintlabs/MCP9600-Module/README.md

 See https://github.com/pvint/MCP9600_Pi for C code (tested on a Raspberry Pi Zero W using a type K thermocouple)

+### Here are three boards in action.
+You can chain up to 8 boards on a single I²C bus.
 ![MCP9600 Working Boards](https://github.com/pvint/MCP9600-Module/blob/master/pdf/ThermocoupleBoards.jpeg?raw=true)